 Federal regulations in the United States relating to fuel economy standards and "greenhouse gas" emissions have continued to increase.
 New requirements may adversely affect any manufacturer's ability to profitably design, market, produce and distribute vehicles that comply with such regulations.
-We could be adversely impacted in our ability to market and sell these vehicles at affordable prices and in our ability to finance these inventories.
-These regulations could have a material adverse effect on our business, results of operations, financial condition and cash flows.
+AutoCanada could be adversely impacted in its ability to market and sell these vehicles at affordable prices and in its ability to finance these inventories.
+These regulations could have a material adverse effect on the Company's business, results of operations, financial condition and cash flows.